bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 But what happens when my first guess is wrong?
 Monty can't choose the door I guessed, which has a goat, and he can't choose the door with the car, so he has no choice at all.
 There's only one door he can open, so the one he leaves closed **must** have the car.
 So, **if my first guess is wrong, I'm guaranteed to win the car if I switch!**

-**BART: The next sentence doesn't make sense.
-How does your first guess being right one in three MAKE the first guess wrong two in three?
-I think you skipped something in between**

-If the chance my first guess is right is one in three, then the chance my first guess is wrong is two in three, so **if I always choose to switch, I win two-thirds of the time!**
+Since probabilities always add up to 1, if the chance my first guess is right is one in three (0.33), that means the chance my first guess is wrong is two in three (0.66 because 1-0.33 is 0.66), so **if I always choose to switch, I win two-thirds of the time!**

 ## Hmmm … I Guess … But Really?